Sid Davidoff: Career

 Davidoff was administrative assistant to New York City Mayor John Lindsay for seven years, from 1966 to 1972, having worked on both his 1965 and 1969 campaigns.
 Hendrik Hertzberg called him "the Mayor's burly troubleshooter".
-Davidoff was a vital figure during protests that sparked in New York City after the Assassination of Martin Luther King Jr., advising Lindsay on his response.
+During unrest in New York City following the Assassination of Martin Luther King Jr., Davidoff was among the mayoral aides working on the administration's response.
 He served on the board of governors of The New York Young Republican Club from 1967 to 1968.

 In 1968, when students took over Hamilton Hall at Columbia University and held dean Henry S. Coleman captive, Lindsay sent Davidoff as one of the mediators to broker the dean's release.
-He likely caught the attention of Nixon staffers following a street fracas between pro- and anti-war demonstrators, where Davidoff re-lowered the United States flag to half-mast in honor of the four demonstrators killed at the Kent State shootings after opponents had raised it in defiance.

-Davidoff was listed at number 12 on Nixon's Enemies List.
-He learned of his inclusion while he sat at a bar watching the Watergate hearings.
-Davidoff was described thus: "Lindsay's top personal aide: a first class S.O.B., wheeler-dealer and suspected bagman.
+Davidoff appeared as No. 12 on Richard Nixon's enemies list, which described him as "Lindsay's top personal aide: a first class S.O.B., wheeler-dealer and suspected bagman.
 Positive results would really shake the Lindsay camp and Lindsay's plans to capture youth vote.
 Davidoff in charge."

 Davidoff worked on Lindsay's unsuccessful campaign in the 1972 Democratic Party presidential primaries.

+In September 1972, after his time as an administrative assistant for Lindsay, Davidoff and Richard R. Aurelio, Lindsay's deputy mayor, opened a nightclub and restaurant on Manhattan's West 52nd Street called "Jimmy's", named for journalist Jimmy Breslin.
+A year after "Jimmy's" was closed, Davidoff was indicted in 1976 for alleged state tax law violations.

+Until his death, Davidoff was a senior partner at the lobbying firm Davidoff Hutcher & Citron LLP, which he founded in 1975.
+He later went on to form the New York Advocacy Association, a "lobbying group for lobbyists", designed to counter strict and complicated lobbying laws in the State of New York.

 Davidoff was a Chubb Fellow at Yale University, as well as a lecturer to the Root-Tilden students at New York University School of Law.
 He also taught several political science classes at City College of New York, his alma mater.
-Davidoff opened up a restaurant in New York called "Jimmy's" in 1972 after his time working as an administrative assistant for Lindsay.
-Lindsay was indicted in 1976 for alleged state tax law violations.

-Until his death, Davidoff was a senior partner in the firm Davidoff Hutcher & Citron LLP, which he founded in 1975.
-The firm is recognized as one of the top lobbyists in the state of New York.
-He later went on to form the New York Advocacy Association, a "lobbying group for lobbyists", designed to counter strict and complicated lobbying laws in the State of New York.
-He was a member of the Metropolitan New York Board of Governors for the United States Olympic Committee.

 Davidoff also had roles in television shows, including the ABC comedy Spin City, and HBO crime series The Sopranos.

 Personal life and death

-Following two prior marriages, to Patricia Miller and Bonnie Mandina, which ended in divorce, Davidoff married Linda Stasi in 2014.
+Davidoff’s first two marriages, to Patricia Miller and Bonnie Mandina, ended in divorce.
+Davidoff married journalist Linda Stasi in 2014.
 He divided his time between residences on the Upper East Side of Manhattan and in Punta Cana, Dominican Republic.
-He died at a hospital in Punta Cana on November 16, 2025, at the age of 86, due to an infection while recovering from shoulder surgery.
+He died in hospital in Punta Cana, on November 16, 2025, at the age of 86, due to an infection while recovering from shoulder surgery.